-- √ Before every procedure, ALWAYS label medicines that are out of the original container.
+- √ ALWAYS reconcile, record and pass along correct information about a patient's medicines. - √ Make sure the patient knows which medicines to take when they are at home. - √ Before every procedure, ALWAYS label medicines that are out of the original container.
 Includes syringes, basins, or other containers. - \checkmark Use protocols when administering anticoagulant therapy. - √ International Normalized Ratio (INR) baseline is required prior to beginning Coumadin therapy.
-Subsequent INRs are obtained for use in monitoring the patient's therapy. - $\checkmark\,$ Use unit dose, prefilled syringes or premixed infusion bags when giving heparin.
+Subsequent INRs are obtained for use in monitoring the patient's therapy. - √ Use unit dose, prefilled syringes or premixed infusion bags when giving heparin.